Digging into the data: How investor returns change over time

 Our automatic lending tool will help you quickly build a diversified portfolio.
 To spread your funds across at least 100 businesses, we suggest lending £2,000 or more, as this allows you to:

-96% of investors who have followed these two steps are earning 4% per year or more, after fees and bad debt.
+93% of investors who have followed these two steps for at least a year are earning 4% per year or more, after fees and bad debt.
 If you’d like to start with less, the minimum initial transfer is £1,000.
-Correct as of 30th June 2018.
+Correct as of 30th September 2018.

 Growing your portfolio